-However, at least one West Virginian claimed that the first teddy bear was a black bear cub captured on Allegheny Mountain and that he himself gifted it to the president.
+However, at least one West Virginian claimed that the first teddy bear was a black bear cub captured on Allegheny Mountain and that he had gifted it to the president.

 The late R. Cary Montague, who grew up in White Sulphur Springs and later became a minister in Richmond, Virginia, wrote a short history of the affair published in the West Virginia Heritage Encyclopedia in 1976.

-Given the popularity of the Mississippian version of the tale, Montague's West Virginian alternate deserves to be recounted in full as it appeared in the encyclopedia, and we leave it to the reader to decide which version may be the most likely.
+Given the popularity of the Mississippian version of the tale, Montague's West Virginian alternate deserves to be recounted in full as it appeared in the encyclopedia.
+We leave it to the reader to decide which version may be the most likely.

 "That fall the late William Seymour Edwards was campaigning for election to Congress on the Republican ticket from the Third Congressional District of West Virginia.
 I was also campaigning for election as Justice of the Peace.
 Edwards told me that he was a connection of Mrs. Theodore Roosevelt and had promised to send the children a West Virginia bear cub.
 I told him about the one Miss Hefner had captured.
 He said, 'That's the very thing!
 If McKinley and Roosevelt are elected, get that bear cub, and send him to the colonel at Oyster Bay with the congratulations of the Republicans of Greenbrier County, and I will pay all the expenses.'